v-wangg/OrthogonalPGD/README.md

-# Evading Adversarial Example Detection Defenseswith Orthogonal Projected Gradient Descent
+# Evading Adversarial Example Detection Defenses with Orthogonal Projected Gradient Descent

 This repository contains the code used in the [paper](https://arxiv.org/abs/2106.15023)